turing95/Multidisciplinary-project/README.md

 # Multidisciplinary-project
-Repo that contains my papers and documents on the topic
+Repo that contains papers,documents and code on the topic